When is the Best Time to Visit?

-Even in the winter months, Hong Kong’s weather is usually mild, so this can be a good time to visit and avoid crowds.
+Even in the winter months, weather is usually mild, so this can be a good time to book a cheap flight to Honk Kong and avoid crowds.

 Fair weather or foul, there is always something to do inside, usually in air-conditioned buildings.
-There are certain times of year, such as Chinese New Year around February, when HK will be especially busy and you will need to have booked Hong Kong flights and hotels in advance.
+There are certain times of year, such as Chinese New Year around February, when HK will be especially busy and you will need to have booked your flights to Honk Kong and hotels in advance.
 Chinese New Year is the biggest festival of the lunar calendar and it is the busiest time to visit the city which sees locals celebrating and praying for good fortune.

 Another important event in Hong Kong’s calendar is the Dragon Boat Carnival which usually takes place around June and attracts athletes and spectators alike.

 With Chinese roots, some British influences, and a dash of hyper-capitalism, Hong Kong is a magical place to visit.
 Although it's the world's fifth-most expensive city, there are budget ways to enjoy it.
 Public transport is inexpensive so go to the top of the town.
 The Peak is HK's top tourist attraction.
 Take a seat on the tram, which rises to 1299 ft above sea level, and gasp at the views of Hong Kong, the high-rises giving way to the sea.
 Or, catch a ferry from Central Pier over to Lantau, HK's largest island.
 The Lantau South Country Park contains sylvan glades, hiking trails and beautiful seacapes, all just a 40-minute chug away.